dbeniamine/vim-mail/README.markdown

 ## What is this plugin ?

 This plugin is a small helper for writing mail from vim, I designed it using mutt but it should work with other clients.
-I recommand to use it in combination with [CheckAttach](https://github.com/chrisbra/CheckAttach).
+I recommend to use it in combination with [CheckAttach](https://github.com/chrisbra/CheckAttach).